 Religious prejudice and intolerance

 Parents also often ask: “Where did I go wrong?
 When did I do wrong?
-Homosexuality becomes a problem only if homosexuality is considered a "problem".
+Homosexuality only becomes a problem if homosexuality is considered a “problem.”
 Parents are doing everything right.
 They do not and cannot do anything that would make their child homosexual.

 Parent organizations